 “I live in Margate and I grew up in a seaside town, and as a fashion historian, understanding our relationship with water through design and clothing has always been at the heart of my work.
 So it’s a delight to bring this exhibition to the Design Museum.
 The history of swimwear and swimming is fascinating as it mirrors wider changes in society over the past century, whether that’s around issues of bodily autonomy and agency, or how we spend our leisure time.”

-‘Splash!
-A Century of Swimming and Style’ arrives at the Design Museum, on March 17 and will run until August 17, 2025.
-You can find out more and buy your tickets here.
+📆 ‘Splash!
+A Century of Swimming and Style’ is open now at the Design Museum and will run until August 17, 2025.